msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_2_handheld-reqs.md

 services.
-*  [[3.10](#3_10_accessibility)/H-SR] Are STRONGLY RECOMMENDED to preload accessibility services on the device comparable with or exceeding functionality of the Switch Access and TalkBack (for languages supported by the preloaded Text-to-speech engine) accessibility services as provided in the [talkback open source project](https://github.com/google/talkback).
+*  [[3.10](#3_10_accessibility)/H-SR] Are STRONGLY RECOMMENDED to preload accessibility services on the device comparable with or exceeding functionality of the Switch Access and TalkBack (for languages supported by the preinstalled Text-to-speech engine) accessibility services as provided in the [talkback open source project](https://github.com/google/talkback).
 *   [[3.11](#3_11_text-to-speech)/H-0-1] MUST support installation of